HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 One-third of all online activity involves watching videos, especially since many businesses are finding that video makes up an increasingly important part of their operations.
 With this trend on the rise, broadcasters can’t afford to use the wrong technology.

-We hope that this article has given you a better understanding of MPEG-DASH and HLS streaming protocols.
+We hope that this live streaming protocol comparison has given you a better understanding of MPEG-DASH and HLS streaming protocols.
 More so, we hope it’s helped you form an opinion of your own.

 Looking for a live streaming platform?
 Dacast offers an HLS-ready platform that works with secure video upload capabilities, China video hosting for VOD content, and more.